 A groundbreaking study by John McCall, MS, PhD addresses this concern, investigating the effectiveness of stopping heartworm disease at the buggy transmission source.
 His new research shows that a multi-modal approach (adding mosquito repellents and insecticides alongside standard heartworm preventive protocols), offers even better protection for our dogs.

-I reported on this study back in August 2016, and am updating this blog post based on new information.
+I first reported on this study back in Fall 2016, and am delighted to share more information as the study has progressed.
 The study, sponsored by CEVA, explored the efficacy of a new “Double Defense” protocol.
 John McCall is a professor emeritus in the Department of Infectious Diseases at the University of Georgia College of Veterinary Medicine.
 After fighting heartworm the same way for decades, McCall says it’s time for a new approach that includes fighting the mosquito as well as the heartworm.

 PREVENTING VS TREATING HEARTWORMS

 Preventives that address heartworms are one important part of canine health care.
 But until recently, preventing the vector (mosquito) hasn’t gotten the attention it deserves, according to Byron Blagburn, MS, PhD, DAVCM, a professor of parasitology,, researcher, and author of the mosquito control guidelines.